thelearned1/solonarv.github.io/posts/2018-05-22-making-blog-with-hakyll.md

 and I don't even have to backslash-escape anything anymore.

 I have not filed a bug report, as I'm not yet convinced that I'm not simply doing something massively stupid.

+It is now a day later, and I found [this](https://jaspervdj.be/hakyll/tutorials/faq.html#hgetcontents-invalid-argument-or-commitbuffer-invalid-argument) in the hakyll FAQ: It seems that I need to explicitly set the character encoding to UTF-8.
+That seems to have fixed it.

+The next step is to massage hakyll into building two output pages out of a single input, so I can have each post automatically link to its source.
+But I'll do that another time.